 FeSO4.7H2O (Iron(II) tetraoxosulphate(VI) heptahydrate), CoCl2.6H2O (cobalt(II) chloride hexahydrate), Ni(CH3COO)2.4H2O (nickel(II) acetate tetrahydrate), Cu(CH3COO)2.2H2O (copper(II) acetate dihydrate), Zn(CH3COO)2.4H2O (zinc(II) acetate dihydrate), N-(2-hydroxy-1-naphthaldehyde)-2-amino-6-nitrobenzothiazole (C18H11N3O3S), 2,2’-bipyridine (C10H8N2), H2O (distilled water), CH3COOH (acetic acid), CH3CH2NH2 (triethylamine), CH3CH2OH (ethanol), CHCl3 (chloroform), CH3OH (methanol), CH2Cl2 (dichloromethane), CH3COCH3 (acetone), HCl (hydrochloric acid), drying agent, Dimethylformaldehyde (DMF), Dimethylsulphoxide (DMSO), these reagent were used as received obtained from the major supplier (Bristol scientific).

 Structural Elucidation: These functional groups as listed: -C=NH, OH, M-O and M-N are the major ones present the complexes.
-They were identified using the FT-IR spectral of the complexes as obtained with the aid of a PerkinElmer Fourier Transform Infrared Spectrophotometer in the region 400 – 4000 cm–1.
-While the electronic transition spectral of the compounds used in assigning electronic transition were recorded with the aid of Perkin Elmer UV/Vis spectrometer from 900 to 190 nm at RT.
+They were identified using the FT-IR spectra of the complexes as obtained with the aid of a PerkinElmer Fourier Transform Infrared Spectrophotometer in the region 400 – 4000 cm–1.
+While the electronic transition spectra of the compounds used in assigning electronic transitions were recorded with the aid of a Perkin Elmer UV/Vis spectrometer from 900 to 190 nm at RT.
 Solubility test for all metal complexes was conducted at RT employing seven different solvents.
-Using electrochemical melting point machine and transparent cut-glass capillary tubes, the melting/decomposition points for all the compounds were obtained.
+Using an electrochemical melting point machine and transparent cut-glass capillary tubes, the melting/decomposition points for all the compounds were obtained.

 Antibacterial and Antifungi Assay: To conduct this test, DMSO was first used to dissolve the four complexes and with the aid of an injection syringe, 80 uL each of the sample were carefully inoculated into the wells (8 mm) of nutrient ager containing three different fungi: Rhizopus stalonfer (R.s), Aspergillus flaus (A.f) and Aspergillus niger (A.n) and six different bacterial strains: Klebsiella pneumoniae (K.p), Proteus mirabilis (P.m), Staphylococcus aureus (S.a), Bacillus cereus (B.c), Pseudomonas aeruginosa (P.a), and Salmonella typhi (S.t) placed in separate plates.
-This in-vitro study was done in duplicate, with Miconazole and Streptomycin drugs were provided as standard for fungi and bacterial separately.
-The inoculated plates were incubated at different temperature and time, for all the bacterial, the duration was 18-24 h at 37 oC while the fungi lasted for 48 h at 30 oC.
+This in-vitro study was done in duplicate, with Miconazole and Streptomycin drugs provided as the standard for fungi and bacteria separately.
+The inoculated plates were incubated at different temperatures and times, for all the bacteria, the duration was 18-24 h at 37 oC, while the fungi lasted for 48 h at 30 oC.
 The inhibition zones measured in diameters (mm) for each sample had their mean activity calculated [24].

 Preparation of metal(II) complexes: to prepare the metallic complexes, 0.5 g (7.18 x 10-4 mol) of N-(2-hydroxy-1-naphthaldehyde)-2-amino-6-nitrobenzothiazole (C18H11N3O3S) chelator was reacted with 0.223 g of 2,2'-bipyridine (C10H8N2) in 20 mL CH3CH2OH, into four different sets.
-To each sets, the following metal salts were added, FeSO4.7H2O(0.199 g), Ni(CO2CH3)2.4H2O (0.179 g), Cu(CO2CH3)2.2H2O (0.156 g) and Zn(CO2CH3).2H2O (0.158 g) (i.e., one metal salt solution per each resulting mixture).
+To each set, the following metal salts were added: FeSO4.7H2O(0.199 g), Ni(CO2CH3)2.4H2O (0.179 g), Cu(CO2CH3)2.2H2O (0.156 g), and Zn(CO2CH3).2H2O (0.158 g) (i.e., one metal salt solution per each resulting mixture).
 The next step was the introduction of 10 mL of CH3CH2OH and 8 drops of triethylamine (CH3)3NH3.
-The mixture obtained was placed on a magnetic stirrer, coupled with reflux condenser and then allowed to reflux for 6 h at a temperature range of 40 – 60 degree Celsius.
+The mixture obtained was placed on a magnetic stirrer, coupled with a reflux condenser, and then allowed to reflux for 6 h at a temperature range of 40 – 60 degrees Celsius.
 This yielded the metal(II) heteroleptic complexes.
 Stoichiometrically, the reaction took place in a 1 : 1 : 1 molar ratio.
 The final product so obtained was cooled to room temperature, filtered, and dried.
 The mass and % yield obtained are displayed in Table 1.

 Scheme 1: Synthesis of heteroleptic complexes of 2,2’-bipyridine and azomethine chelator